On the Order of the Central Moments of the Length of the Longest Common Subsequences in Random Words: Proof of Theorem

 Therefore,

-Let $J$ be the index set of 0-cells in the alignment associated with $v\in W^c$, and so $|J|\ge (1-\theta) |v|$.
+Let $J$ be the index set of all the zero-cells in the alignment associated with $v\in (W^\theta)^c$, and so $|J|\ge (1-\theta) |v|$.
 For each $i \in J$, let $I_i$ be the Bernoulli random variable which is one if the cell $C_v(i)$ is breakable and 0 otherwise.
-Recall that $E_v$ is the event that the proportion of breakable cells in $v$ is at least $\theta$.
-Then, from Hoeffding's inequality, and after subtracting the mean,
+Recall that $E_v^\theta$ is the event that the proportion of breakable cells in $v$ is at least equal to $\theta$.
+Then, since $\theta \le p_1^2/(1+ p_1^2)$, from Hoeffding's inequality, and after subtracting the mean,